-Form or join a study group (such as GEARS (http://uoft.me/gears).
+(http://uoft.me/gears).

 Study with classmates.
 Try to find a group of people with differences.
 By helping others, you often solidify concepts better in your own mind.
 And it is always nice to have someone in your group who can help you.

-Use all breaks in your schedule
+Use all breaks in your schedule wisely.

-wisely.
-Have a three hour break?
-Use

-this time to study independently, or see

-if you can connect with your regular

-study group during those breaks.

-Remember that the "Study Days" and

-"Reading Week" during the terms are

-not holidays - they are meant for

-studying.
+Have a three-hour break?
+Study in the library, or see if you can get your regular study group together during those breaks.
+Remember that the "Study Days" and "Reading Week" during the terms are not holidays - they are meant for studying.

 Cramming is not the best way to prepare for a test.

-Your brain is a little like your stomach in that it needs time to digest the information you feed it before your body can use it.
+Your brain is a little like your stomach, as it needs time to digest the information you feed it before your body can use it.
 Learning things a little at a time and giving yourself the chance to work with concepts and build upon them gradually is the best way to study.
 All cramming does is leave you feeling full and awkward.

 Study wisely.

 Spending more time studying isn't always better.
 You need to make the time you spend studying worthwhile.
 Spend more time practicing problems than reading through the textbook.
 Focus on the priorities in the course.
-If you get stuck on a problem, don't work backwards from the answer.
+If you get stuck on a problem, don't work backward from the answer.
 Ask someone to help you get over your sticky spot.
 Take breaks, and don't study when you are too tired.
 Your brain needs time to recharge and to store the information you feed it.

 Study "outside the box".

 As a method of review, solve your problem set and textbook questions out of context.
 Copy them onto cue cards, shuffle them up, and then try to solve them.
 On a test or exam, your instructor is not going to tell you what theory or topic a question relates to.
 You need to learn to identify the questions and solving methods on your own.